 Important: Your tenancy agreement may state that your property will be your main home, so you should not leave your home empty for long periods of time – your landlord might think you have left the property for good.

-You can report repairs in-person, over the phone or in writing.
-You should always follow up conversations with an email so you have evidence of what was reported.
+If you report a repair over the phone or in person, you should always follow up with an email so you have evidence of what was reported.
+It is important to check your landlord is responsible for the repair before reporting it.

 Give your landlord or letting agent time to do any repairs to your property.
-You should expect:
+Timescales can depend on how serious the problem is, but as a guide expect:

-- emergency repairs within 24 hours, including repairs that are a danger to you or your safety and damage to the building or anything that could damage residents’ belongings (for example, gas appliances, boilers, broken toilets, external door locks)
+- emergency repairs within 24 hours: this includes repairs that are a danger to you or your safety, damage to the building or anything that could damage residents’ belongings (for example, gas appliances, boilers, broken toilets, external door locks)

-- urgent repairs within five working days, including repairs that affect your comfort or convenience of the residents (for example, leaking roofs, rodent infestations or damage to windows)
+- urgent repairs within five working days: this includes repairs that affect your comfort or convenience (for example, leaking roofs, rodent infestations or damage to windows)

-- non-urgent day-to-day repairs within 28 days, including repairs to things such as guttering or replacing window frames.
+- non-urgent day-to-day repairs within 28 days: this includes repairs to things such as guttering or replacing window frames.

 What to do if repairs aren’t completed